Economics 101 Is Messing Up Your Pricing! Here’s why.. 🛢️

 A belief that the line never moves has become a latent rule in our brains and one which is positively reinforced during pricing and business economic studies at university.

-Applying this rule across individual SKUs and product categories are incomplete and leads to margin loss.
+Applying this rule across individual SKUs and product categories are incomplete and lead to margin loss.

 Value is often relative, intangible and dependent on the buyer.
 It is a dynamic concept and it’s the job of a pricing team to continually search, identify and capture value to secure low-risk price premiums – kind of like picking up lots of $50 dollars notes off the floor.